 Most current soil erosion models have a limited potential for application at larger temporal and spatial scales (i.e. process-based models) or lack sufficient representation of the underlying soil detachment and sediment transport processes and sensitivity to changes in land use or climate (i.e. empirical models), making them of limited use for scenario studies and process understanding.
-Here, we present a process-based soil erosion model based on the integration of the Morgan-Morgan-Finney erosion model (MMF; Morgan and Duzant, 2008) and the spatially distributed hydrological model "Spatial Processes in HYdrology" (SPHY; Terink et al., 2015).
+Here, we present a process-based soil erosion model based on the integration of the Morgan-Morgan-Finney erosion model (MMF; Morgan and Duzant, 2008) and the spatially distributed hydrological model Spatial Processes in HY-drology (SPHY; Terink et al., 2015).
 This integrated model overcomes many of the limitations of previous large-scale soil erosion models, as it includes a more complete representation of crucial processes, such as surface runoff generation, dynamic vegetation development, and sediment deposition, and runs at the catchment scale with a daily time step.
-This makes the model especially suitable for the evaluation of the inter- and intra-annual impacts of environmental change on soil erosion and sediment yield at large spatial and temporal scales.
+This makes the model especially suitable for evaluation of the inter- and intra-annual impacts of environmental change on soil erosion and sediment yield at large spatial and temporal scales.
 In the next paragraphs we first present the different model components and enhancements as compared to previous models.
-We then illustrate its functionality and potential for scenario studies by apply-
+Then we illustrate its functionality and potential for scenario studies by application to the Upper Segura catchment in southeastern Spain under present and projected future climate conditions.